eitanf/sysconf/INSTALL.md

 ## 5. Install R dependencies

-Run R from the command line, and inside the iterpreter, type:
+Run R from the command line, and in the interpreter, type:

 ```
 source("pubs/dependencies.R")